 - the amount of carbohydrate and fibre in your food and drink

 - how much insulin your body still produces and how your body uses it

 Individuals with diabetes should choose most of their carbohydrates from the nutrient-rich whole foods such as vegetables and fruit, beans, whole grains and dairy products.
 Many people find it useful to spread their carbohydrate intake throughout the day to keep their blood glucose levels stable.

 Low carb diets

-Some people find it helpful to substantially reduce the quantity of carbohydrate in their diet to help control their weight as well as their blood sugar levels.
-Low carb diets can be safe and effective over the short term to help with weight loss, but the long-term side effects of these diets remain unknown.
-There is not enough evidence to recommend a low carb diet for the long-term management of Type 2 diabetes.
+Some people find it helpful to eat less carbs to help control their weight and their blood sugar levels.
+Low carb diets can be safe and effective over the short term to help with weight loss, but the long-term side effects of these diets is still unsure.
+That said, here are a few low carb meal plans.
+And an easy way to eat low carb.

 If you are considering following a low carb diet, it is strongly recommended that you talk to a healthcare professional first, preferably a dietitian, to assist you with developing a healthy meal plan.
 Remember your medication may also need to be adjusted when restricting your carb intake.